Street style Maggi masala noodles with vegetables step-by-step recipe with photos.

 1. Fry onion slices in oil

-2. Add rest of vegetables and saute
+2. Add the rest of the vegetables and saute

-3. Add tomatoes, tastemaker and spices
+3. Add tomatoes, tastemaker, and spices

 4. Cook until the vegetables are done

 5. Add water and bring to boil

 - ½ cup capsicum diced (I used a mix of red and green)